finos/community/docs/governance/Software-Projects/Contribution.md

 - For software project contributions, the [Technical Oversight Committee (TOC)](https://github.com/finos/technical-oversight-committee/) will review and approve the contributions.

 ### Step 4: IP review & Transfer of Contributions
-Once a contribution is approved, the Foundation will perform an audit to ensure the contribution is consistent with the [FINOS contribution compliance requirements](Contribution-Compliance-Requirements.md).
+Once a contribution is approved, the Foundation will perform an audit to ensure the contribution is consistent with the [FINOS contribution requirements](Contribution-Compliance-Requirements.md).
 The main areas covered are:

 #### Trademark